-Impervious Surfaces: Those surfaces that do not absorb water, including but not limited to, buildings, paved parking areas, paved drive.vays, roads, sidewalks, and any other concrete, asphalt, or blacktopped areas.
-Additionally, any other areas determined by the Zoning Administrator to be impervious shall be classified and treated as an impervious surface.
-An area that releases as runoff all or a majority of the precipitation that falls on it.
-"Impervious surface" excludes frozen soil but includes rooftops, sidewalks, driveways, parking lots, and streets unless specifically designed, constructed, and maintained to be pervious.
+Impervious Surfaces: An area that releases as runoff all or a majority of the precipitation that falls on it.
+"Impervious surface" excludes frozen soil but includes rooftops, sidewalks, driveways, parking lots and streets unless specifically designed, constructed and maintained to be pervious.
 Roadways as defined in s.

 340.01(54), Wis.
 Adm.
 Code, or sidewalks as defined in s.
-340.01(58), Wis.
+340.01 (58), Wis.
 Adm.
 Code, are not considered impervious surfaces.

-Infiltration basins: Large open depressions that store storm water runoff while percolation occurs through bottom and sides.
+Infiltration Basins: Large open depressions that store storm water runoff while percolation occurs through bottom and sides.

-Infiltration trenches: Shallow, excavated trenches filled with a coarse aggregate material and covered with a pervious soil layer.
+Infiltration Trenches: Shallow, excavated trenches filled with a coarse aggregate material and covered with a pervious soil layer.

-Infiltration tube: A corrugated polyethylene tube with perforated dual wad covered by a filter fabric sock and buried vertically in a bed of aggregate.
+Infiltration Tube: A corrugated polyethylene tube with perforated dual wall covered by a filter fabric sock and buried vertically in a bed of aggregate.

-Junkyard: An open area or fenced enclosure where used or second hand materials (including but not limited to scrap iron or other metal, paper rags, tires or bottles) are bought, sold, exchanged, stored, baled, packed, disassembled, processed, or handled.
+Junkyard: An open area or fenced enclosure where used or second hand materials (including but not limited to scrap iron or other metal, paper rags, tires or bottles) are bought, sold, exchanged, stored, baled, packed, disassembled, processed or handled.
 For purposes of this ordinance, a junkyard includes auto salvage yards, but does not include uses established or maintained entirely within enclosed buildings.
 Two or more inoperative machines, pieces of equipment or motor vehicles shall constitute a junkyard.

-Kennel: A place where 4 or more dogs over the age of 6 months are boarded, bred, or offered for sale.
+Kennel: A place where 4 or more dogs over the age of 6 months are boarded, bred or offered for sale.

-Keyhole Development: The creation of a lot, outlot or parcel- of land, by any type of recorded instrument, that provides access to a navigable water body for more than one or more non-riparian lot, outlot or parcel of land and where the ownership of the riparian and non-riparian lots are not the same.
+Keyhole Development: The creation of a lot, outlot or parcel of land, by any type of recorded instrument, that provides access to a navigable water body for one or more non-riparian lot, outlot or parcel of land and where the ownership of the riparian and non-riparian lots are not the same.
 Keyhole development shall also include dredging of a channel for the purpose of navigational access to a water body from one or more lots, outlots or parcels of land.
 Keyhole development shall not include public boat ramps or marinas permitted under this ordinance.